GEMS Education chairman commits $1.4m to the committee formed by the UAE to support emergency relief and rehabilitation work in Kerala

 Among those to donate have been Indian businessmen Yusuff Ali MA, owner of the Lulu Hypermarket chain and Dr BR Shetty, CEO and executive vice chairman of NMC Health PLC, who each gave AED5 million.

 Varkey said: "We need concerted efforts to rebuild the state, and I commend the efforts of everyone for their unconditional support, dedication and tireless work.
-This is a challenging time, no doubt, but standing united, we can overcome it."For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This is a challenging time, no doubt, but standing united, we can overcome it."For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.